 We continue to develop and extend Special Words, in close collaboration with parents and professionals, and we welcome feedback and suggestions.

 You can easily transfer personalised text, pictures and sounds between your devices, in a variety of ways.
 You can have more than one set of words, or profiles, and this can be especially useful if working with more than one child or a child who is bilingual or multilingual.

-The native editions (Special Words and Special Words Pro) are available as paid apps from the App Store, Google Play and Amazon Appstore.
+The native edition (Special Words) is available as paid apps from the App Store, Google Play and Amazon Appstore.
 The web-based edition (Special Words Plus) is available on a paid subscription basis directly from Special iApps, and we recommend purchasing this edition because subscription is not limited to specific hardware platforms.
 To use a web-based edition, you will first need to install it as detailed in Chapter 9.

 This user guide relates to all editions, noting where there are differences between them.
 In particular, the look & feel of the native Android/Chromebook editions is slightly different from the web-based and native iOS editions.

 We stopped offering Special Words Pro on the App Store, Google Play and Amazon in March 2021.
 This app was developed upon to become Special Words Plus, with even more features and resources.
 If you have previously downloaded Special Words Pro, you may continue to use it but no further updates will be provided.